Computing Science BSc (Hons) 2021/22 entry

 We price our courses competitively in an attempt to make higher education accessible for a wide range of people.
 Your tuition fees will cover all of your classes, online tutorials, some of the learning materials and access to our Library & Learning Services.

-As a full-time or part-time student resident in the UK or EU, you can apply for a loan to cover the cost of your tuition fees at CU London from Student Finance England.
+Full-time and part-time students resident in the UK or EU can apply to the Student Loans Company for a loan to cover the cost of your tuition fees at CU Scarborough.